Tw1ddle/MarkovNameGenerator/README.md

 Try it out now [in your browser](http://www.samcodes.co.uk/project/markov-namegen/).

 ## Features ##
-* Dozens of preset training datasets.
+* Dozens of editable training data presets.
 * Configurable corpus, order and prior model parameter settings.
 * Filter results by length, start, end and content.
 * Sort by Damerau-Levenshtein distance to list your results by similarity.